Pamela J. H. Slutz

 Pamela Jo Howell Slutz (born January 13, 1949) was a career member of the United States Foreign Service who served as U.S. Ambassador to Burundi, and as U.S. Ambassador to Mongolia.
 Over the course of her career, she has also served in various diplomatic posts in Kenya, Taiwan, Indonesia, and China.
 She was the recipient of two U.S. Department of State Superior Honor Awards and the Presidential Rank Award of Meritorious Executive.
 After retiring in 2012, Slutz continued to work part-time for the Office of the Inspector General, U.S. Department of State.
-Since 2019, she has served as president of The Mongolia Society.
+From 2019 to 2024 she served as president of The Mongolia Society.

 Early life and education

 Born in Chicago, Illinois, Pamela Slutz moved to Washington when her father joined the United States Department of State Bureau of Intelligence and Research in 1952.
 Her father, Robert Fleming Slutz Jr., joined the Foreign Service and was posted overseas.
 From the ages of 7 to 15, Pamela attended the International School Bangkok in Thailand.
 During her college years, she visited her parents in Indonesia.
 A native English speaker, her second languages include French, Indonesian, and Mandarin.

 Pamela Slutz is an alumna of Hollins University (BA, Politics 1970) where she participated in the Hollins Abroad Program in Paris in 1968–69.
 She also holds an MA in Asian Studies with specialization in Indonesian studies (1972) from the University of Hawai'i, where she was an East–West Center Fellow.
 She is the recipient of the Hollins University Distinguished Alumnae Award (2010).
 As one of fifty East-West Center alumni featured in the Center's Fiftieth Anniversary publication, "50 Years, 50 Stories", Slutz was quoted as saying, "My heart has always been in Asia."